mezis/mezis.github.com/_posts/2014-10-17-learning-to-rank-1.md

   95th is 1.
-As we'll see in part 2, transforming the data (often using a logarithmic scale instead of linear) is a form of [kernel trick](https://en.wikipedia.org/wiki/Kernel_trick) that helps machine learning algorithm by linearizing the input.
+As we'll see in part 2, transforming the data (often using a logarithmic scale instead of linear) is a form of [kernel trick](https://en.wikipedia.org/wiki/Kernel_trick) that helps machine learning algorithm by linearising the input.
 - category information (e.g. locale) is converted into numerical information.
 We currently serve in 6 languages, which means instead of a "locale" column in the dataset, we'll have 6 columns, and for each user exactly one will have the